What's new in version 8 (May 2016)?

 New section in Warnings Report

-There is a new section "Bigger to smaller".
+There is a new section "Possible bad assignment".
 It lists assignments to bigger variables, where data loss is possible.

 New section in Code Reduction Report